mesonbuild/meson-python/docs/tutorials/introduction.rst

    :class: seealso

-   If you need help writing a native module using Python's C API, we recommend checking out the following resources.
+   If you need help writing a native module using Python's C API, we recommend checking out the :ref:`extending-index` guide in the Python documentation.

-   - `The official Python C API documentation <https://docs.python.org/3/extending/index.html>`_
-   - `RealPython's "Building a Python C Extension Module" introductory tutorial <https://realpython.com/build-python-c-extension-module/>`_
-   - `pysheeet's "C Extensions" page <https://www.pythonsheets.com/notes/python-c-extensions.html>`_
-   - `pysheeet-kr's "Python C API cheatsheet" page <https://pysheeet-kr.readthedocs.io/ko/latest/notes/python-capi.html>`_
+   Also consider if you need to use the CPython C API directly, or are perhaps better off using a binding generator tool like Cython_, pybind11_ or nanobind_ which will take care of a lot of the low-level details for you.

 The Meson build description